amesma/PIC10C_FINAL/README.md

 Goal 3: Moves should count correctly and winning and losing should be implemented properly.
 Create a setting that allows the user to increase the number of tiles on the board to play a 16x16 board.

 Current goal: Goal 2.
 Achieved.
-Currently I need to make it so that when a button pressed and is clear, you can recursively show the tiles until a tile that has a number on it (meaning it is bordering a bomb)
+Currently I need to make it so that when a button pressed and is clear, you can recursively show the tiles until a tile that has a number on it (meaning it is bordering a bomb).

+3/29/17: Goal 3 Achieved, flags not tested, win state not tested.
+Lose state is tested.

 Test cases: